daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 ## Rewind

-Welcome to Snug Nook Rewind.
-Here is your statistics for the past year.
+Welcome to Snug Nook Rewind!
+Here are your statistics for the past year.

 ![Snug Nook Rewind bento.](rewind-bento.png)